Karthik-206/Calculator/README.md

 # Calculator
-I created calculator using tkinter module in python .
+I created a calculator using tkinter module in python .